 The maximum academic load is 18 credit hours of course work per semester or five classes plus physical education.
 Students must receive permission of the Registrar or the appropriate college official to carry a heavier load.
-Employed students carrying a full load (12 credit hours or more) should not work more than twenty hours per week.
-Students working more hours should reduce their academic load proportionately.
+Employed students carrying a full load (12 credit excessive absences prior to the hours or more) should not work more than twenty hours per week.
+Students a grade of "W." working more hours should reduce their academic load proportionately.
 The recommended load limit for day or evening students who are employed full-time is 6 credit hours.
 The recommended load limit in a sixweek summer session is 6 credit hours.
-A total of 14 credit hours is the maximum that may be earned in any twelve-week summer period.
+A total of 14 credit hours is the the following grading system. maximum that may be earned in any twelve-week summer period.